 Where it becomes difficult to try to understand the size of Soviet units, is that for some periods of the war, units were very much under strength, just as the Germans were towards the end of the war.
 So a unit might be called a Tank Brigade, Division , or Corps, and yet be only as strong as a western Tank Battalion.
 To gain a deeper understanding of the way that unit strengths fluctuated, it is well worth reading SJ Zaloga.

-In our campaign, we usually assume that a Tank Brigade is 6 tanks strong at full strength, and 3 at half strength.
+In the NQM Ostfront campaign, we usually assume that an NQM CSO Tank Brigade is 6 tanks strong at full strength, and 3 at half strength.
 We give a division 2 Tank Brigades, and usually assume that a Tank Corps is about the same strength as a Division.
-The more units we fight with on the table, the weaker we make them.
+The more units that fight with on the table, the higher the orbat scale used .
 It is crude, but it seems to work.
-At one stage in the campaign, we were fighting with a scale of one stand equalling one Battalion, and that seemed to work too, although some players complained of the battles feeling “bland”.

-The most effective scale reduction seems to be a division of three to four battalions, with one or two regimental headquarters and divisional support of at least one mortar or divisional gun unit.
+An effective scale reduction at Corps Scale Orbat (CSO) might be a division of three to four battalions, with one or two regimental headquarters and divisional support of at least one mortar or divisional gun unit.